 Yellow Cab of Cambridge (617) 547-3000

 A Zipcar is incredibly convenient for quick trips to the grocery store or Home Depot and is also great for day trips.
-For overnight and long-distance trips, a rental car is probably cheaper.
-ZipCar was founded by a Loeb Fellow, and rumor has it that Harvard graduate students supported ZipCar in the early years and helped the company thrive.
+Plus, the ZipCar founder is a Loeb Fellow!
+For overnight and long-distance trips, a standard rental car is probably cheaper.
 An annual membership fee allows you access to the self-service car-sharing club.
 As a Harvard student, you get a sizeable discount on the membership fee.
 Zipcars are parked at various locations throughout the Boston area.
-You can rent a car for as little as $7.74 per hour, including gas.
 You simply make a reservation online (or on the app), use your Zipcard to unlock the car at its specified location, and return it to the same location when you’re finished.
-Never pay for a mechanic or shovel a car out of snow again!

 Owning a Car